 Envisioning an Inclusive Legal System

-CEDE (Community for the Eradication of Discrimination in Education and Employment) is a network of lawyers, law firms, judges, and other organisations and individuals, who are committed towards reforming the Indian legal profession.
+CEDE (Community for the Eradication of Discrimination in Education and Employment) is a network of lawyers, law firms, judges, other organisations, and individuals, who are committed towards reforming the Indian legal profession.

 What we do to reduce the gap in representation